 The peg- prefix may be used for pegylated mAbs, but it should be avoided if it leads to an overly long name.
-Usually a two-word name is preferable with the first word referring to the monoclonal antibody and "pegol" as the second word.
+Usually a 2-word name is preferable with the first word referring to the monoclonal antibody and "pegol" as the second word.

 When firms apply to name an antibody conjugated to a payload, they should file separate USAN applications for the antibody and the payload, as well as the application for the conjugate.
 This allows the USAN Council to assign separate USAN designations to each component.
 The USAN Modified Application may be used for the additional names.

 Required Application Information